 Happy Gap Year Exploration Month!
 That’s right, February is Gap Year Exploration Month, an opportunity to learn more about the gap year option.

-Wondering how you can take daydreaming about your gap year before college to making it a reality?
-Read on for your ultimate 10-step how-to guide!
+Have you been daydreaming about taking a gap year before college?
+Let's make it a reality.
+Read on for your ultimate 10-step how-to guide to planning a gap year before college!

 How to Plan Your Gap Year (Independent vs. Program)